jeju5/management/cs/aws/aws_developer.md

     * delegate policy(es) to a group or directly assign to a user
   * Role
     * set of permissions assigned to an entity(ex.
 EC2)
+* IAM Policy Simulator
+  * Test the effect of Policy before committing it.

 # SECTION3: EC2